 - have experience in carrying out data protection impact assessments;

-- have experience in drafting data protection notices, personal data breaches notifications, records of processing activities, agreements and other data protection-related documents and policies;
+- have experience in drafting of data protection notices, personal data breaches notifications, records of processing activities, agreements and other data protection-related documents and policies;

 - have a good knowledge of information security fundamentals.